-- Look over if you get foul smells specifically sharp bad smells than its natural smell; throw them away as it’s expired already.
+- Look over if you get foul smells specifically sharp bad smells than their natural smell; throw them away as it’s expired already.

 - The natural color of pickle juice is light yellow.
 Notice the color closely if you see any radical color change it may be expired.

-- Taste your pickle juice if you feel bitter taste or no taste at all, chances that it’s already spoiled.
+- Taste your pickle juice if you feel a bitter taste or no taste at all, chances are that it’s already spoiled.

-What happens if you drink bad pickle juice?
+what happens if you drink expired pickle juice?